Lee Zeldin: Political positions

+During his time in Congress, he voted mostly along party lines.

 Abortion

 In May 2015, Zeldin voted for the Pain-Capable Unborn Child Protection Act, a bill he co-sponsored, which would prohibit abortions in cases where the fetus's probable age is 20 weeks or more, with exceptions in cases of rape, incest, or if the mother's life was in danger.
 The act would also impose criminal penalties on doctors who violated the ban.
 It did not pass.

 On September 18, 2015, Zeldin voted for the Defund Planned Parenthood Act of 2015, a bill that would defund the nonprofit organization Planned Parenthood for one year unless the organization agreed not to provide abortion services.

 In January 2020, Zeldin joined an amicus curiae brief encouraging the U.S. Supreme Court to overturn Roe v.
 Wade.

 Education

 In July 2015, Zeldin attached an amendment to the Student Success Act to allow states to opt out of Common Core without penalty.
 The amendment was passed and signed into law.